gdolle/freebsd-ports-overlay/README.md

 portshaker -U
 portshaker -M
 ```
+The `/usr/ports` directory should be updated with the new merge.

 Remark 1: In this example, the `/usr/local/etc/portshaker.d/github` script is used by parsing the `gdolle_merge_from=..` variable.

+Remark 2: If you use zfs, the mountpoint `/usr/ports` must exist beforehand, otherwise the port trees prefix will be
+used instead.

-Remark 2: Currently, a password is asked each time, you might want to use the next method.
+Remark 3: Currently, a password is asked each time, you might want to use the next method.

 ## Second way